 Top-quality chocolate from Africa?
 Chocolate with coriander and fennel?
-It all started when Italian chocolatier Valter Bovetti moved to Aubazine, France, in 1994 to debut his trademark chocolate candies shaped as nails and tools.
+It all started in 1994 when Italian chocolatier Valter Bovetti established a factory in Aubazine, France, to debut his trademark chocolate candies shaped as nails and tools.
 In 2006, Bovetti and five fellow chocolate-makers visited Sao Tome, an African island in the Gulf of Guinea off the coast of Gabon called the "chocolate island," which inspired them to found a fair trade association named Roca Cacao.
 The organization bought harvesting equipment for twelve plantations and ensured a living wage for their 120 employees.
-Beans from this, the site of the first cacao plantation in Africa, go into Bovetti's high-quality Single Origin bars.
+Beans from the site of the first cacao plantation in Africa, go into Bovetti's high-quality Single Origin bars.

-Our pick: Crystallised Rose Petals Dark Chocolate Bar ($5.99 for 100 g.)
+Our pick: Crystallised Rose Petals Dark Chocolate Bar ($6 for 50 g.)